15532th/avtdl/README.md

 ***

-Even though `actions` do not forward `records` they received down the chain, they might produce `events` when certain event happens while processing a record.
-For example, `execute` plugin might produce `event` with "error" type if shell command it was set to execute failed. `Events` are treated as normal `records` and can be passed through `filters` to other `actors`.
+Even though `actions` do not forward `records` they received down the chain, they might produce `events` when a certain event happens while processing a record.
+For example, `execute` plugin might produce an `event` with "error" type if the shell command it was set to execute failed. `Events` are treated as normal `records` and can be passed through `filters` to other `actors`.

 ```yaml
 chains: